Contact- (541) 797-1248

 Max Groh- AIM Instructor

-I am 17 years old and Junior at Bend High School and I have been training in parkour/free running for just about two years.
+I am 18 years old and a Senior at Bend High School and I have been training in parkour/free running for just about 3 years.
 I was first interested in learning flips while I was still doing Martial Arts.
 I was a student and a teacher at Sortor Bushido Kai Karate for many years, but I wanted to try something new and decided to try parkour.
 Since I started at Abstract In Motion, I have grown immensely.
 Although the gym is great, I love training outside.
 The parkour community is growing and I want to help it.
 I’ve loved kids and have as long as I can remember.
 I try to do my best to help them improve, all the while they are helping me improve as well.
 I hope to keep training for as long as possible!

 I have lived in Bend my whole life, I am 14 and I am a freshman in high school and have 3 little siblings who all live in Hawaii.
 I have been training for 2 years now, I have been training seriously for only 1 and a half.
 It started with my dad showing me a parkour video of people jumping from roof to roof when I was maybe 8 or 9, I thought that was awesome.
 But as I got older I grew more intimidated by it and never tried it out.
 During spring fest a couple years ago I saw Eric, he had a station set up with his equipment.
 My friend Cole and I payed to stay a couple hours, at the end we both got a free pass.
 I have met Eric before because my step dad taught pottery at COCC and Eric was in his class.
 The first day I walked in was in 7th grade (2015).
 I was still intimidated by it until Eric showed me the ropes.
 I am now in 9th grade and have the amazing opportunity to become friends with the other instructors and the students.
 I love to help with class, I come in everyday from 3-7.